Understanding The Controlled Substances Act

 Both the Drug Enforcement Agency (DEA) and the Food and Drug Administration (FDA) are granted power to classify substances under the CSA.

-The Controlled Substances Act outlines the drug scheduling system, which lays out five classes of drugs with different regulations for each class.
+The Controlled Substances Act outlines the drug scheduling system, which lays out 5 classes of drugs with different regulations for each class.

 The CSA places allowances and restrictions on drugs with regards to: